-Limit Opportunites for Rivalry
+Limit Opportunities for Rivalry

 Make sure each dog has their food dish, water bowl, and bed.
-After mealtimes, pick up the food bowls to reduce the risk of food aggression, however, you can leave the water bowls out.
+After mealtimes, pick up the food bowls to reduce the risk of food aggression.
+However, you can leave the water bowls out.

 Also remember to pick up your first dog's favorite toys and items, to limit conflict while the new relationship develops.
 Once you are certain the dogs are getting along, you may give them their favorite toys back.

 When you aren't home we highly recommend keeping both dogs separate from each other.
 When it comes time for them to play together you need to watch them closely.
 Don't forget to offer them lots of praise when they interact nicely with one another.